awesome-inc/NEdifis/README.md

 attributes which can be used to simplify testing and enforcing conventions to your tests.
 It helps to glue your implementation and tests together and reference each other.

+## `ContextFor`

+**TODO**: Documentation of this awesome class implementing a builder pattern

 ## Attributes

 The additional attributes helps your tests to tell more about themselfes.

 ### `Because` Attribute

-The because attribute is used to give something a reason, because some attribute don't support a reason by default.
+The `Because` attribute is used to give something a reason, because some attribute don't support a reason by default like

 	[ExcludeFromCodeCoverage]
     [Because("I wrap a system functionality which cannot be tested")]